Sel roti: Origin and etymology

-Dinesh Raj Panta, a professor at Nepal Sanskrit University estimates this dish to be over 800 years old.
+Dinesh Raj Panta, a professor at Nepal Sanskrit University, estimates this dish to be over 800 years old.
 According to Madhulika Dash, an Indian food columnist, the dish was made bland many years ago, without sugar and spices.
 Over the years with intermingling of various ethnicities of Nepal, the dish has reached in its modern form.
-Dash also estimates that sel roti may have been a modified form of Babari, a Nepalese rice pancake.
-Babari is made of the same batter but is cooked like a pancake on a shallow griddle while sel roti is ring shaped and deep fried on a karahi.
+Dash also estimates that sel roti may have been a modified form of Blbabari, a Nepalese rice pancake.
+Babari is made of the same batter but is cooked like a pancake on a shallow griddle while sel roti is ring-shaped and deep-fried on a karahi.

-The name of the dish is assumed to be derived from Sel, a variety of rice that grows in the foothills of Nepal.
-Roti in Nepali translates to bread.
-Another theory also suggests that the name of the dish is from Saal, Nepali word for year.
-Since the dish was developed to be a ceremonial dish made on Nepalese new year, it may have been called Saal roti, which later had become Sel roti.
+The name of the dish is assumed to be derived from sel, a variety of rice that grows in the foothills of Nepal.
+Roti in Nepali translates to 'bread'.
+Another theory also suggests that the name of the dish is from saal, the Nepali word for 'year'.
+Since the dish was developed to be a ceremonial dish made on the Nepalese new year, it may have been called saal roti, which later had become sel roti.